wp-plugins/mycurator/README.txt

 == Description ==

 MyCurator is a complete content curation platform for WordPress blogs.
+Rather than make you search for new content, MyCurator works behind the scenes every day to find new articles, and new inspiration, for your curation efforts.
 It reads all of the alerts, blogs, and news feeds you want to follow.
 Each article found by MyCurator includes the full text and all images as well as the attribution to the original page, right in the WordPress editor.
 You can easily grab quotes and images for your curated post, adding your insights and comments, quickly creating newly curated content for your blog.

 Like a personal assistant, MyCurator uses AI software learning techniques to weed out 90% or more